shivi-ai/examples/station-info/README.md

-# Build a station map with Chargetrip API
+# Fetch station details with Chargetrip API

-This tutorial explains how to show charging stations on a map and how to filter them.
+This tutorial explains how to fetch station details and suggests how to parse the data.
-To see this example live 👉 [demo](https://chargetrip.github.io/examples/stations).
+To see this example live 👉 [demo](https://chargetrip.github.io/examples/station-info).

 ### Technical stack